 No; one, multiple, or all guests within a booking may sign up.
 A separate application must be submitted for each guest who wishes to join, and only guests with submitted applications will be considered.

 Can minors enroll in Club SRO?

 Yes.
 Please note: if a minor is enrolled in Club SRO and their parent or guardian is not also enrolled, a parent or guardian must wait with the minor in the Club SRO waiting area, and only enter the show if seats are available.
 (JoCo Cruise cannot be responsible for supervising unattended minors, and a non-Club SRO parent/guardian may not “hold a seat” for their Club SRO child.)

 Am I allowed to make changes to my booking—add/drop passengers, change passenger names, or transfer my booking to someone else?

-Unless and until JoCo Cruise 2020 is sold out, you may make the following changes as desired, subject to the below fees and deadlines.
-(Additional/revised fees may be incurred for any or all of the below changes once JoCo Cruise 2020 reaches sellout.)
+Unless and until JoCo Cruise 2024 is sold out, you may make the following changes as desired, subject to the below fees and deadlines (beyond any additional costs for cabin category upgrades and/or additional occupancy).
+Additional/revised fees may be incurred for any or all of the below changes once JoCo Cruise 2024 reaches sellout.